occopus/docs/sphinx/source/user/createinfra.rst

   ``endpoint``
     The endpoint (url) of the ec2 cloud interface.
   ``regionname``
-    Regionname of for the ec2 cloud interface.
+    Region name of for the ec2 cloud interface.
   ``image_id``
     The identifier of the image behind the ec2 cloud to be instantiated to realize a virtual machine.
   ``instance_type``